How to Restore a Wood Deck

 • Loose fasteners: Tighten fasteners, such as deck screws.
 If you need to reapply them, try installing them at a different angle.
 Reset raised heads using a hammer and remove large splinters with a 5-in-1 tool.

 If you need to replace damaged components like deck board, make the appropriate deck repairs before beginning the overall refinishing project.
 Be sure to tape plastic sheeting over decking and siding up to around waist height to shield surroundings and nearby plants.
-Also, hide or remove anything beneath the deck before deck cleaning.

-Remove Loose Finish and Clean the Deck
+Remove the Loose Finish and Clean the Deck

 Remove any loose paint or finish from previous staining operations with a scraping tool.
 This provides a clean canvas for cleaning and sanding.
 Inspect all railings and boards for the flaking finish.
 Trim any large wood splinters or sand them down with coarse sandpaper.
-Sanding the deck with a sanding pole is more effortless than sanding on your hands and knees.
+Sanding the deck with a pole is more effortless than sanding on your hands and knees.

 Scrub the surface in the wood’s direction grain with a stiff fiber bristle brush.
 Always start with a small area and use clean water to rinse often.
-Then, wait for it to dry.
+Then, please wait for it to dry.
 Most times, this alone may restore the wood’s original color.

 Restore the Wood